mghpcsim/rtd-nese/docs/source/user-docs.rst

 .. warning::

         DO NOT delete files through the Globus interface.
-This will simply delete the files on the disk-based cache but will not remove files from tape.
+This will simply delete the files on the disk-based staging area but will not remove files from tape.
 Deleting files through Globus will make the tape storage inaccessible.

 Encryption
 ----------